suhailgme/plnxlndr/README.md

 # plnxlndr
-A lending bot for the Poloniex market/platform.
+A cryptocurrency lending bot for the Poloniex market/platform.